ntrojer/Meteorology2024/README.md

  * The ERA5 and ERA5-Land download scripts need to be executed logged in as avoigt to the Masterhub via wolke.img.univie.ac.at.
 The data will be put in a directory only accessible to avoigt.
  * Then, the data can be copied to `/stufs/lehre/msc-intro-comp-met-ex-w2024/data/`.
 There, it is accessible to everybody logged in via the Moodle Teachinghub under `LEHRE/msc-intro-comp-met-ex-w2024/data/`.

+#for NINA:
+#git status
+#git add analysis/
+#git commit -m "change"
+#git push

+#git pull #to see the changes of the others